What are KPIs?

 Why is choosing metrics essential?

-Choosing the right KPI not just lets you assess the product’s success but also will help you strategize to attain it.
+Choosing the right KPI not only lets you assess the product’s success but also will help you strategize to attain it.
 While having a user-friendly SaaS product is one thing, it is essential to choose what to do with the data it provides to achieve growth and success.
-To understand various metrics available and to choose the most suitable one, Let us classify the metrics based on the data acquired at various stages users, coming down the buyer funnel.
+To understand the various metrics available and to choose the most suitable one, Let us classify the metrics based on the data acquired at various stages of users, coming down the buyer funnel.